-The high cooling efficiency of the COOL ARC® 40 offers a cooler, more comfortable weld than conventional air-cooled procedures as well as leading competitors water cooled systems.
+The high cooling efficiency of the COOL ARC® 40 offers a cooler, more comfortable Torch than a conventional air-cooled Torch.

-The COOL ARC® 40 effectively removes the heat of the arc away from the gun or torch handle and places it into the exiting air flow at the back of the Cooler.
-Ambient air temperature affects the coolant temperature of the COOL ARC® 40.
+The COOL ARC® 40 effectively removes the heat produced by the welding arc from the gun or torch handle and places it into the exiting air flow at the back of the Cooler.
+Ambient air temperature affects the effective coolant temperature of the COOL ARC® 40.